1nefootstep/leveraged_amm/README.md

-# built from/with
+# User story/rationale
-This leveraged amm was built for the following instruction:
+This leveraged AMM was built with the following scenario:
 ```
 ### Leveraged AMM exchange module